sourcegraph/about/blogposts/2022/monolith-microservices.md

 You will want to track progress at two levels:

-1. Progress of every intermediate milestone, each of which may involve many code reviews that all of the teams affected by the changeset need to approve.
+1. Progress of every intermediate milestone, each of which may involve many code reviews that all of the teams affected by the changeset must approve.
 2. Progress toward the overall end goal, which may play out over the course of months or years.
 If you don’t clearly define this progress meter, you will waste a lot of time explaining and communicating progress to increasingly skeptical stakeholders.

 ![Burndown chart](https://storage.googleapis.com/sourcegraph-assets/blog/monolith-microservices/image3.gif)